Baxi0116/agro-helper/README.md

 You can run the jar with java -jar target/<jar-with-dependencies file name>

 ### About the program
+This program meant to make the life of farmers easier.
+It combines the standard records they have to manage in one place where it is easier to handle.

+###Usage
 You can create new orchards by clicking _Új..._ or choosing the _Új kert_ option from the _File_ menu.
-You can manage the choosable varieties and works at their corresponting tab or by selecting the corresponding choice from the _File_ menu.
+You can manage the choosable varieties and works at their corresponding tab or by selecting the corresponding choice from the _File_ menu.
+For summary generation use the _Kimutatás_ tab.